 As one would imagine, a nation as wildly diverse as Indonesia is home to several hundred ethnic groups that speak several hundred languages.
 With all this Tower of Babel-ing going on, since the late 1920s, as part of its independence movement, Indonesia has been eager to promote a common language known as Bahasa Indonesia, which is a form of Malay.
 Indonesians use Bahasa Indonesia (“Bahasa” literally means “language”) in government, education and in the media, though only about 20% of the population speaks it as a primary language.
 Most, like the 75 million who speak Javanese, use their local language in the course of daily life, and speak Bahasa Indonesia when necessary.

-In class we’re going to start learning Bahasa Indonesia by saying hello and goodbye:
+In class we start learning Bahasa Indonesia by saying hello and goodbye:

 goodbye: Daa daa